History of Dalmatia: Modern era

-Dalmatia in the Napoleonic Era
+Dalmatia in the Napoleonic era

 Later in 1797, in the treaty of Campo Formio, Napoleon I gave Dalmatia to Austria in return for Belgium.
 The republics of Ragusa (Dubrovnik) and Poljica retained their independence, and Ragusa grew rich by its neutrality during the earlier Napoleonic wars.

 By the Peace of Pressburg in 1805, Istria, Dalmatia and the Bay of Kotor were handed over to France.

 In 1805 Napoleon created his Kingdom of Italy around the Adriatic sea, annexing to it the former Venetian Dalmatia from Istria to Cattaro (Kotor).

 In 1806, the Republic of Ragusa (Dubrovnik) finally succumbed to French troops under general Marmont.
 The same year a Montenegrin force supported by the Russians tried to contest the French by seizing Boka Kotorska.
 The allied forces pushed the French to Ragusa.
 The Russians induced the Montenegrins to render aid and they proceeded to take the islands of Korčula and Brač but made no further progress, and withdrew in 1807 under the Treaty of Tilsit.
 The Republic of Ragusa was officially annexed to the Napoleonic Kingdom of Italy in 1808.

 In 1809, the War of the Fifth Coalition broke out, and French and Austrian forces also fought in the Dalmatian Campaign (1809).
 In the summer, Austrian forces retook Dalmatia, but this lasted only until the Treaty of Schönbrunn, when Austria ceded a number of additional provinces north of Dalmatia to France, so Napoleon removed Dalmatia from his Kingdom of Italy and created the Illyrian Provinces.

 The major part of the Dalmatian population was Roman Catholic.
+From the Middle Ages to the 19th century, Italian and Slavic communities in Dalmatia had lived peacefully side by side because they did not know the national identification, given that they generically defined themselves as "Dalmatians", of "Romance" or "Slavic" culture.